 Helen Cammock

 The work was developed in relation to the local area, its heritage and its diverse communities.
 Once heavily industrial, the landscape and local ecology of the surrounding area is changing.
-The mint green of ‘We fold ourselves across the tides’ nods to the diverse array of plant and wildlife around the warehouses and canals.
+The mint green of ‘we fold ourselves across the tides’ nods to the diverse array of plant and wildlife around the warehouses and canals.
 The text itself embraces the idea of waterways as connectors, using tides as a metaphor for the ways individuals, communities, neighbourhoods and landscapes change over time.

-‘From silt to land sometimes we live as wind blown sand’ prompts us to reflect on how and why people move from one place to another.
+‘from silt to land sometimes we live as wind blown sand’ prompts us to reflect on how and why people move from one place to another.
 Like sand, which can settle in a landscape or can be blown elsewhere, we might land somewhere unexpectedly or through intent.
 This text references movement as a fundamental part of human existence and, with its ochre colouring, represents the shifting mixture of silt, sand and mud of the riverbed.

 Courtesy of the artist and Kate MacGarry, London.